Soka University of America: History and philosophy

-SUA is a secular and nonsectarian college founded by Daisaku Ikeda, the President of Soka Gakkai International (SGI).
-SUA's philosophical foundation originated in the work of Tsunesaburō Makiguchi, who was the first President of Soka Gakkai (previous name Soka Kyoiku Gakkai) and created a society for educators dedicated to social and educational reform in Japan during the years leading up to World War II.
+SUA is a secular college founded by Daisaku Ikeda, the President of Soka Gakkai International (SGI).
+SUA's philosophical foundation originated in the work of Tsunesaburō Makiguchi, who was the first President of Soka Gakkai and created a society for educators dedicated to social and educational reform in Japan during the years leading up to World War II.
 Makiguchi was an elementary school principal, strongly influenced by John Dewey and American educational progressivism.